 SEQ Catchments has been working with citizen science organisations across the region to integrate these valuable datasets into natural resource management planning.
 You can find out more about a number of citizen science projects operating in South East Queensland on the StoryMap

 Discover how multiple citizen science programs are helping volunteers collect valuable data about the health of coral reefs during the largest global coral bleaching event on record.
-See page 54 in the Dive Log July 2016 edition.
+See page 54 in the Dive Log July 2016 edition and the collaborative summary

 Marine Conservation Finance helped build Reef Citizen Science Toolkit to support the process of diversifying funding models to create longer-term financial strategies.